 React is super popular for eCommerce these days.
-Single page applications (SPA) is typically the starting point due it its awesomeness.
+Single-page applications (SPA) are typically the starting point due it their awesomeness.
 React SPA is however not awesome for SEO and time to first meaningful render.
-This is where server side rendering (SSR) with Next.JS comes in.
-Performance is super-important for SEO so you need to have fast apis.
+This is where server-side rendering (SSR) with Next.JS comes in.
+Frontend performance is super-important according to the ecommerce SEO checklist so you need to have fast APIs.
 GraphQL done properly could help your performance that you should verify with profiling and benchmarking.
 For eCommerce SEO the good old best practice still applies like title and h1 tag usage.

-SPA in React typically also have a larger overhead on the first load as there are many packages and dependencies to be loaded before any content is rendered.
-This is mostly a user experience issue with long initial time to meaningful render.
+SPA in React typically also has a larger overhead on the first load as there are many packages and dependencies to be loaded before any content is rendered.
+This is mostly a user experience issue with a long initial time to meaningful render.
 They have to wait to see the products - loading...
-Google penalises webshops that are slow - but in this case it would not be indexed anyway.
+Google penalizes webshops that are slow - but in this case, it would not be indexed anyway.

 Oh, the bonus: search engines can index all products and pages.
 This is because SSR also renders any incoming URL request as static HTML.
 Yay.

-In my experience a REST API slows your ecommerce application down.
-This is due to architectural design limitation mainly.
-With a REST API you typically have to send one request to fetch a list of resources, i.e. products.
+In my experience, a REST API slows your ecommerce application down.
+This is due to architectural design limitations mainly.
+With a REST API, you typically have to send one request to fetch a list of resources, i.e. products.
 Then send one request for each of the product resources to fetch the product information.
 Worst case a list of 10 products could lead to 11 API calls!
 This is horrible in terms of performance.

 GraphQL is designed to solve exactly this.
 One query to fetch the product data you need and only this.
 With GraphQL you have a simple to understand query language to fetch a deep tree of content.
 Since you can choose exactly what data to transfer in each query you also optimize data transfer time.